 Germline and Somatic Gene Variants

 There are two types of gene variants: germline (or inherited) and somatic (or acquired).
 Germline variants are inherited from your parents and they are a part of your DNA.
 You may have a variant which increases your chances of cancer, this is something we can test for if you have a strong family history of certain cancers.
-Somatic variants occur just in your cancer, and understanding the variant can tell us which personalised medicine is best suited to your and your cancer to give you the best outcomes.
+Somatic variants occur just in your cancer, and understanding the variant can tell us which personalised medicine is best suited to you and your cancer to give you the best outcomes.
 Both germline and somatic testing enable us to truly personalise your cancer care to you, and this is why at the GM Cancer Alliance we have chosen to align this project with the Personalised Care Programme.

 Personalised Medicine or Targeted Treatments